Reflexive symmetric differentials and quotients of bounded symmetric domains: Representations of the fundamental group

-We can use the fact that every projective klt quotient of a bounded symmetric domain admits a smooth, projective, quasi-\'etale cover to derive a link between global reflexive symmetric differentials and rigidity of the topological fundamental group of the smooth locus.
-We mae use of the following auxiliary statements.
+We can use the fact that every normal, projective quotient of a bounded symmetric domain admits a quasi-\'etale cover which is smooth and projective, to derive a link between global reflexive symmetric differentials and rigidity of the topological fundamental group of the smooth locus.
+We make use of the following auxiliary statements.

 \begin{lemma}[{\cite[Lemma 2.7]{hnb}}] Let $G$ be a locally profinite group, and let $H$ an open subgroup of $G$ of finite index.
 If $(\rho,V)$ is a smooth representation of $G$, then $V$ is $G$-semisimple if and only if it is $H$-semisimple. \end{lemma}